nicrivers/learningR/class_7.md

 - Kellstedt and Whitten, Chapter 9.

 ### Lab:
 - We will go through these [excercises](http://htmlpreview.github.io/?https://github.com/nicrivers/uo_api_6319/blob/master/R_session_7.html) in class.
+Another example of multiple regression is [here](http://htmlpreview.github.io/?https://github.com/nicrivers/uo_api_6319/blob/master/week8_lab.html)
 - I have put together a short explanation to help those of you who wish to estimate models in which the dependent variable ($Y$) is discrete [here](http://htmlpreview.github.io/?https://github.com/nicrivers/uo_api_6319/blob/master/limdep.html).
 We may or may not have time to go through this in class.
 Limited dependent variable models are explained in Chapter 11 of the text (11.1 and 11.2).

 ### Homework (class 8):